NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 Jesse van Zutphen has built a proof of concept implementation supporting IDELEG delegations as specified in a previous version of this document {{?I-D.homburg-deleg-incremental-deleg-00}} for the Unbound recursive resolver as part of his master thesis for the Security and Network Engineering master program of the University of Amsterdam {{JZUTPHEN}}.
 Jesse's implementation has been adapted to query for the IDELEG RR types (with code point 65280).
 This version is available in the `ideleg` branch of the `NLnetLabs/unbound` github repository {{IDELEG4UNBOUND}}.
-Note that this implementation does not yet support {{behavior-with-auth-support (optimized behaviour)}}, and also does not yet follow AliasMode IDELEG RRs.
+Note that this implementation does not yet respond to support in the authoritative {{auth-support (Authoritative name server support)}}, and also does not yet follow AliasMode IDELEG RRs.

 The ldns DNS library and tools software has been extended with support for IDELEG, which is available in the `features/ideleg` branch of the `NLnetLabs/ldns` github repository {{IDELEG4LDNS}}.
 This includes support for IDELEG in the DNS lookup utility `drill`, as well as in the DNSSEC zone signer `ldns-signzone` and all other tools and examples included with the ldns software.